-- Year 10 Textiles will see students designing and creating their own clothing items using a commercial pattern - Throughout this task, students will document their work in a design folio of research, ideas and production plan that follow the design process
+- Year 10 Textiles will see students designing and creating their own clothing items from pre-loved pieces. - Throughout this task, students will document their work in a design folio of research, ideas and production plan that follow the design process.